10 Feb Marriage Equality: Love Won

 Today is a big step in our march toward equality.
 Gay and lesbian couples now have the right to marry, just like anyone else. #LoveWins

 This changed the way society includes non-heterosexual couples in the marriage narrative.
 I’ve certainly seen it ease the way families accept same-sex relationships.
 Sadly, I still witness clients and friends deal with discrimination from family who lag behind due to religious reasons and a sense of shame or embarrassment over having a family member who’s gay.
 Additionally, segments of society would like the right to discriminate legally.

 Painful to be sure.
 However, more often I’ve observed the legality of marriage have a galvanizing impact.
 Legal protection and societal validation can lead to an openness about relationship status where previously a person may have been evasive or closeted.
 Progress for sure.
 Less shame and fear is always good for mental health!

-So on this week of Valentine’s Day, I’m turning to my community to share the love and how the right to marry has impacted lives.
+So on this week of Valentine’s Day, I’m turning to my LGBTQ+ community to share the love and how the right to marry has impacted lives.